ciel-corporation/Vote-Checker/README.md

-# Vote-Checker
+# discord-voting-system

-A simple bot that checks the users who voted for the server in question.
+A simple web server to receive webhook responses from topgg and voidbots platforms.